Back to Blog

 1. Acknowledge results achieved

-2. Identify new opportunity unlocked
+2. Identify new chance unlocked

 3. Recommend next-level solution